epam/ai-dial/docs/Observability/Observability.md

 ```

 #### Core

-The main component of AI DIAL, which provides unified API to different chat completion and embedding models, assistants, and applications.
+[DIAL Core](https://github.com/epam/ai-dial-core) is the main component of AI DIAL, which provides [Unified API](https://epam-rail.com/dial_api) to different chat completion and embedding models, assistants, and applications.

-The next environment variables you can for the configuring logging:
+These environment variables you can use to configure logging:

 ```yaml
 AIDIAL_LOG_FILE: #Place when the log file should be stored.
 AIDIAL_LOG_LEVEL: #The logging levels used are ERROR, WARN, INFO, DEBUG, and TRACE.
 ```

 #### Bedrock Adapter

-The project implements AI DIAL API for language models from AWS Bedrock
+[AI DIAL Bedrock Adapter](https://github.com/epam/ai-dial-adapter-bedrock) implements AI DIAL API for language models from AWS Bedrock.

-The next environment variables you can for the configuring logging:
+These environment variables you can use to configure logging:

 ```yaml
 LOG_LEVEL: #Level filter for the Adapter logger.
 Values: `TRACE, DEBUG, INFO, WARN, ERROR, FATAL`.
 Use `DEBUG` for dev purposes and INFO in prod.
 It is strongly recommended not to use the logging level `DEBUG` for prod purposes.
 AIDIAL_LOG_LEVEL: #AI DIAL SDK Level filter for the LLM and response logging.
 Values: `TRACE, DEBUG, INFO, WARNING, ERROR, FATAL`.
 ```

 #### Vertex Adapter

-The project implements AI DIAL API for language models and embeddings from Vertex AI
+[AI DIAL Vertex AI Adapter](https://github.com/epam/ai-dial-adapter-vertexai) implements AI DIAL API for language models and embeddings from Vertex AI.

-The next environment variables you can for the configuring logging:
+These environment variables you can use to configure logging:

 ```yaml
 LOG_LEVEL: #Level filter for the Adapter logger.
 Values: `TRACE, DEBUG, INFO, WARN, ERROR, FATAL`.
 Use `DEBUG` for dev purposes and INFO in prod.
 It is strongly recommended not to use the logging level `DEBUG` for prod purposes.
 AIDIAL_LOG_LEVEL: #AI DIAL SDK Level filter for the LLM and response logging.
 Values: `TRACE, DEBUG, INFO, WARNING, ERROR, FATAL`.
 ```

 #### OpenAI Adapter

-The project implements AI DIAL API for language models from Azure OpenAI
+[AI DIAL OpenAI Adapter](https://github.com/epam/ai-dial-adapter-openai) implements AI DIAL API for language models from Azure OpenAI.

-The next environment variables you can for the configuring logging:
+These environment variables you can use to configure logging:

 ```yaml
 LOG_LEVEL: #Level filter for the Adapter logger.
 Values: `TRACE, DEBUG, INFO, WARN, ERROR, FATAL`.
 Use `DEBUG` for dev purposes and INFO in prod.
 It is strongly recommended not to use the logging level `DEBUG` for prod purposes.
 ```

 #### DIAL Adapter

-The project implements application which adapts calls from one DIAL Core to calls to another DIAL Core.
+[DIAL Adapter](https://github.com/epam/ai-dial-adapter-dial) adapts calls from one DIAL Core to calls to another DIAL Core.

-The next environment variables you can for the configuring logging:
+These environment variables you can use to configure logging:

 ```yaml
 LOG_LEVEL: #Level filter for the Adapter logger.
 Values: `TRACE, DEBUG, INFO, WARN, ERROR, FATAL`.
 Use `DEBUG` for dev purposes and INFO in prod.
 It is strongly recommended not to use the logging level `DEBUG` for prod purposes.
 ```